 Historical intersection collision data was collected from WSDOT for the 3-year period from January 2016 to December 2018.
 This data was then reviewed to identify if any of the study area intersections or roadway segments have existing safety concerns that could be exacerbated by the project, as described in the following sections.
+Sound Transit decided not to update this analysis from the 2021 SEPA Draft EIS as collision rates over 2020 and 2021 are not representative due to the effects of the COVID pandemic.
+The data from 2016 to 2018 provides a more conservative (higher) collision rate.

-3.7.1 Intersection Collisions by Severity
+3.7.1 Collisions by Severity

-Tables G1.3-19 and G1.3-20 summarize collisions by severity and include total collisions over the specified 3-year period at both study area intersections and roadway segments.
+Tables G1.3-19 and G1.3-20 summarize collisions by severity and include total collisions and collision rates over the specified 3-year period at both study area intersections and roadway segments.

-The majority of collisions at the study intersections and roadway segments resulted in property damage only (approximately 65 percent in the Midway Landfill Alternative study area and nearly 69 percent in the South 336th Street and South 344th Street alternatives study area).
-Almost all remaining collisions (approximately 30 percent in each study area) resulted in minor or possible injuries.
+The majority of collisions at the study intersections and roadway segments resulted in property damage only (nearly 69 percent in the Preferred and South 344th Street alternatives study area and approximately 65 percent in the Midway Landfill Alternative study area).
+Almost all remaining collisions (approximately 30 percent in each study area) resulted in minor or possible injuries.3

-In both study areas, no notable mitigating factors were provided for the fatal and serious injury crashes other than two due to driver inattention and one due to driver disregard for a traffic signal.
+In both study areas, no notable contributing factors were provided for the fatal and serious injury crashes other than two due to driver inattention and one due to driver disregard for a traffic signal.